johnsonjh/duma/README.md

 Simply linking your application with `libduma.a` will allow you to detect most, but not all, `malloc` buffer overruns and accesses of free memory.
-If you want to be reasonably sure that you've found all catchable bugs of this type, you'll have to read and understand the rest of the documentation.
+If you want to be reasonably sure that you've found all catch-able bugs of this type, you'll have to read and understand the rest of the documentation.

 Besides catching these kind of memory bugs, **DUMA** also provides a means to